 Bengal Cat Allergies

 Bengal cats are a breed referred to as hypoallergenic.
 They are a prevalent breed for cat lovers who happen to have allergies.
 This does not mean they are entirely allergy-free.
 However, there are far fewer reactions to Bengals than to some other breeds.
-Though the specific reason is unknown these kitties produce less dander than other breeds.
+Though the specific reason is unknown, these kitties produce less dander than other breeds.
 They also produce less of the allergy-inducing protein Fel d 1.
 They are also single-coated felines, so they shed much less than double-coated kitties.
-Pet leopards groom themselves less due to the short hair and spread less saliva.
+Pet leopards groom themselves less due to their short hair and spread less saliva.
 The combination of producing and distributing less of this allergen is why these cats are called hypoallergenic.

 Many Bengal kitties are bred for their unique look and coarser, pelted hair.
 Their fur is often compared to a rabbit’s because it is so soft and dense.
 Their coat is quite short and soft, meaning the kitty does not need to groom themselves as often.
-Additionally, owners can also feed their felines a diet high in Omega 3s and includes raw meat, which can further help reduce the amount of dander they release.
+Additionally, owners can also feed their felines a diet high in Omega 3s and include raw meat, which can further help reduce the amount of dander they release.
 Keep in mind that all allergy sufferers have different sensitivities and symptoms, so not every pet leopard will trigger the same reaction.

 It is possible to discuss with breeders any allergy concerns and find bloodlines that are specifically bred to be less allergy-provoking.
 All feline breeds produce the allergy-provoking protein, every kitty has dander, and all breeds other than true hairless varieties will shed.
 Owners need to keep this in mind when searching for a hypoallergenic cat breed.